MBR VS GPT | What's the Difference and Which Is Better

 Supported OS

-In addition to the boot method, MBR disks and GPT disks also vary in the operating system supported.
-As mentioned, GPT is a newer partition scheme, which means there may be an incompatibility with old operating systems.
-Actually, except for 32-bite Windows XP and Windows Server 2003 editions, all versions of Windows, like Windows 10/8.1/7/XP/Vista, can read and write GPT disks.
-However, to boot from the GPT disk, you need UEFI-based PCs.
-Similarly, almost all Windows editions can read and write MBR disks.
-To boot from an MBR disk, ensure the motherboard in the computer is BIOS or UEFI with BIOS mode.
+GPT disks and MBR disks also differ in the operating systems they support.
+GPT is a newer partition scheme, which may be incompatible with older operating systems, except for 32-bit Windows XP and Windows Server 2003 editions, which can read and write GPT disks but require UEFI-based PCs to boot from them.
+In contrast, almost all Windows editions can read and write MBR disks, and can boot from them as long as the motherboard is either BIOS or UEFI with BIOS mode.

 Is GPT or MBR Better